cleberjamaral/GoOrg4Prod/README.md

 A graphviz representation of the input and of the output should be created in the folder `output/diagrams`.
 In \*nux systems, assuming it has `dot` installed, to generate PDF versions of these files type `.createPDF.sh`.
 The pdf files go to `output/graphs`.

 To run other examples and with other cost function use the first argument to refer to a moise organisational description file and the second argument to select a cost function (see cost enumeration in javadocs for details).
 An example:

 `gradle run --args="od0.xml FLATTER`

-* For other examples the proof will fail.
+For other examples the proof will fail since it is set for the embedded example.

 It is available an integrated test of all cost functions.
 This test proposes a simple goals tree and runs it with every cost function asserting if the output matches with the existing proofs.
 For generating this test enabling text outputs, execute:

 `gradle test -i`

 ## Project status and roadmap